alexhanson/rdio-export/README.md

 `rdio-export` requires a bit of setup.
 Here's how you do it:

 ## Setting up your Rdio app
-`rdio-export` requires you use your own API access keys to make Rdio requests.
+`rdio-export` requires you to use your own API access keys to make Rdio requests.
 Go to the [Create an app](https://www.rdio.com/developers/create/) page and populate the form.
 All fields are required, but `rdio-export` doesn't rely on any particular values.

 * **App Name:** Anything you want.
 * **Description:** Anything you want.